egeniq/adapto/README.md

 * [SourceForge Project](http://www.sourceforge.net/projects/adapto) - Project Wiki, Blog, Downloads (releases), and Mail Lists.
 * [GitHub Project](https://github.com/egeniq/adapto/) - Code repo and issue tracker

-See the [http://www.sourceforge.net/projects/adapto Adapto project on SourceForge for more information].

 License & Copyright
 ===================
 Adapto is distributed under a BSD license.
 Large portions of the codebase are copyright 2000-2011 Ibuildings & Ivo Jansch.
 New code is copyright 2012 Egeniq.